 Anger started to flare up.
 "If this is because I didn't want you to come on the mission with me, I'm sorry.
 I was just trying to protect you.
 I don't want to lose you.
 You know that."

-Shocked was not a strong enough word for this situation.
+Shocked was not a strong enough word.
 Harry was stunned beyond belief.
-"How…?
+"How?
 What have I done?"

 "It's what you let them do to you."

 It felt as though someone had driven an axe into his chest.
 "I'm sorry."

 "That isn't enough to repair what's been done to me.
 How can I ever see you?
 How can I ever touch you, and be with you, and kiss you, knowing what I know?
 How can I?
 Who would want to?"

 He opened his eyes and gasped loudly.
 The thousands of anemones grew taller and bigger, obscuring Ginny's view from him as the plants towered above his head.